-Acknowledging the complexity of Australia's inland water markets, we will partner with sector organisations and groups who actively represent the interests of Indigenous people in relation to inland water.
+Acknowledging the complexity of Australia's inland water markets, we will partner with sector organisations and groups who actively represent the rights and interests of Indigenous people in relation to inland water.

-Our focus will be on supporting the capacity of these groups to represent and advocate for Indigenous interests in water.
-This could include making sure Indigenous voices in water management and decision making are heard, and that there is access to culturally appropriate information on accessing and buying inland water.
+Our focus will be on supporting the capacity of these groups to represent and advocate on behalf of Indigenous peoples.
+This could include making sure Indigenous voices in water management and decision making are heard, and that there is access to culturally appropriate information on accessing inland water.